-Use our online scheduling tool to schedule information literacy instruction session with a librarian.
+Use our online scheduling tool to schedule an information literacy instruction session with a librarian.
 Once you place your request, we will assign a librarian and send you a confirmation email.

 We get many requests for information literacy instruction sessions, especially at the beginning of the quarter.
 Please request instruction sessions as early as possible to ensure you get the date you prefer and to give the librarian time to prepare.
 The online scheduling database requires that sessions are scheduled with more than 48 hours' notice.
 For requests with less than 48 hours' notice, contact the reference desk to see if we can accommodate you.

 Please upload a copy of the assignment to help the librarian prepare; you can do this when you make your initial request or any time after that.
 In addition, include your Zoom room URL if you're requesting online instruction.

-Information literacy instruction sessions can be taught in the library instruction room (25-206A), in Bldg.
+Information literacy instruction sessions can be taught in Zoom, in the library instruction room (25-206A), in Bldg.
 30 (if a room is available), or in your classroom.
-Regardless of location, the Reference Department is able to offer only one class at a time, due to availability of staffing.
+Regardless of location, the Reference Department may only be able to offer one class at a time, due to availability of staffing.

 Reference Desk Contact Information: email@example.com or chat with us.

 Not doing research but need computers?

-If you would like to reserve a computer-equipped classroom and your students are not doing research, please contact Deborah Lynn Wiley (email@example.com) in the Information Technology Services Department.
+Academic year 2021-2022: If you would like to reserve a computer-equipped classroom and your students are not doing research, please contact Kili Cambra (email@example.com).

 So that we may meet the numerous, and sometimes conflicting, demands for the library instruction room, we have established the following priorities for scheduling.

-First priority - formal instruction sessions: The instruction room may be reserved for a single class or a short series of classes taught by a librarian or a librarian in collaboration with a course instructor.
+First priority - formal instruction sessions: The instruction room (25-206A) may be reserved for a single class or a short series of classes taught by a librarian (or a librarian in collaboration with a course instructor).